Skip to main content

 Captured from real Chrome 147+ desktop traffic.
 Each Chrome / Firefox / Safari preset can override it via the priority_table field in the JSON spec.
 Presets that opt out entirely (Safari, iOS Chrome, iOS Safari, no_rfc7540_priorities: true) skip the H2 PRIORITY frame and only emit the priority header.

 The wire weight on the H2 HEADERS frame comes from the urgency.
-So Sec-Fetch-Dest: image lands on wire weight 183 (urgency 2), Sec-Fetch-Dest: style lands on wire weight 256 (urgency 0).
+Sec-Fetch-Dest: image lands on wire weight 183 (urgency 2), and Sec-Fetch-Dest: style lands on wire weight 256 (urgency 0).
 The priority HTTP header carries the same urgency value.

 What you set, what you get